LITERATECS: MIDDLE SCHOOL LITERATURE AND COMPOSITION

 WORDSMITHS: MIDDLE SCHOOL GRAMMAR AND COMPOSITION

 Ideal for 7th and 8th graders, this course covers the basics of solid sentence and paragraph construction as well as building five-paragraph essays.
 It covers elements of narrative, descriptive, expository and persuasive writing for a variety of subject areas.
 It also includes some creative writing.
 This course has a larger grammar and mechanics component than the high school classes, but the emphasis is on writing, not worksheets.
-Wordsmiths will return for the 2020-2021 school year.
-Register online .
+Wordsmiths is being offered for the 2020-2021 school year. at both REACH and CCPA Register online .
+As of 6/5, Wordsmiths with Jill Anderson at REACH is closed; however, Joanna Knighten is taking registrations for an online version of Wordsmiths that will be held on Wednesdays.

 WRITING ABOUT LITERATURE: